S4-Hosting/S4-Open-Source-We-Use/README.md

 ### ...and ones we are watching

-To start with there is a whole slew of interesting analytics options.
+To start with there are a whole slew of interesting analytics options.
 We like Matomo, we use Matomo, but some of these seem pretty great too...

 #### Open Web Analytics - https://github.com/Open-Web-Analytics/Open-Web-Analytics
 We really like the look of OWA but haven't found the time to thoroughly test it out yet.